Exactly Robust Kernel Principal Component Analysis: Experiments

 \subsubsection{Noise removal}

 We compare RKPCA with PCA, KPCA \cite{PreImageKPCA2004TNN}, and RPCA \cite{RPCA} in recovering the original images of the four datasets.
 The parameter $\sigma$ of RBF kernel in KPCA and RKPCA is determined by (\ref{Eq.kerpar}) with $\beta=1.5$.
-Since the original images especially that of MNIST and YaleB+ are noisy, we use one more evaluation metric, the generalization error of k-nearest neighbor, which is denoted by $e_{knn}$.
+Since the original images especially those of MNIST and YaleB+ are noisy, we use one more evaluation metric, the generalization error of k-nearest neighbors.
+It is defined by

+where $y_k(i)=1$ if the label of sample $i$ is not the same as the most frequent label of its $k$ nearest neighbors and $y_k(i)=0$ otherwise.
 A small value of $e_{knn}$ indicates the intra-class difference is small compared to the inter-class difference.
 The average results of the relative error and 5nn error of 10 repeated trials are reported in Table \ref{Tab.real1}.
 The relative recovery error and 5nn generalization error of RKPCA are always smaller than those of other methods.
 A few recovered images given by RPCA and RKPCA are shown in Figure \ref{Fig.Images_re}.
-The recovery performances of RKPCA are consistently better than that of RPCA.
+The recovery performances of RKPCA are consistently better than those of RPCA.